danielperna84/custom_homematic/README.md

 - From the list, search and select "Homematic(IP) Local".
 - Follow the instruction on screen to complete the set up.

+## Auto-discovery

+The integration supports auto-discovery for the CCU and compatible hubs like RaspberryMatic.
+The Home Assistant User Interface will notify you about the integrationg being available for setup.
+It will pre-fill the instance-name and IP address of your HomeMatic hub.
+If you have alredy set up the integration manually, you can either click the _Ignore_ button or re-configure your existing instance to let Home Assistant know the existing instance is the one it has detected.

 ### Configuration Variables

 #### Central